anotheri/cleverstack-visualCaptcha-demo/article.md

 Where:

-- **package.json** — is the main file for CleverStack initialisation and should looks like this one.
-Notice that name should be equal the visualCaptcha module folder name:
+- **package.json** — is the main file for CleverStack initialisation and should look like this one.
+Notice that name need to be equal to the visualCaptcha module folder name:

 ```json
 {